apify/actor-whitepaper/README.md

 build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.

-The goal of this whitepaper is to be the north star that shows what the Actor programming model is and what its implementations should support.
+The goal of this whitepaper is to be the North star that shows what the Actor programming model is and what operations it should support.
+**But this document is not an official specification.**
+The specification will be OpenAPI schema of the Actor system interface, to enable new independent implementations of both the client libraries and backend systems.

 Currently, the most complete implementation of the Actor model is provided by the Apify platform, with SDKs for [Node.js](https://sdk.apify.com/) and [Python](https://pypi.org/project/apify/), and a [command-line interface (CLI)](https://docs.apify.com/cli).
 Beware that the frameworks might not yet implement all the features of the Actor programming model described in this whitepaper.

-This is a work in progress.
+This is currently work in progress.

 ### Overview